lukemorton/lukemorton.co.uk/src/content/articles/2020-05-06-what-is-a-software-development-team.md

 This also means recruiting a team with necessary skills.
 The team will need the leadership necessary to make decisions on value, usability and feasibility.
 This will often involve product, design and development skillsets, but may also include subject matter experts, senior leadership and even users.

-Finally, the team need to agree cadences of ceremonies that enable rapid feedback cycles.
+Finally, the team need to define and agree [ways of working](/articles/defining-your-ways-of-working) that enable rapid feedback cycles.
 Regardless of your approach to process you need to ensure your team are regularly:

 - Providing feedback to each other
 - Seeking feedback from the organisation and users